- Position: Professor

-Melaney has published more than 40 articles in the fields of modern literature, philosophy and literary theory.
-His work has appeared in New Literary History, Connecticut Review, Yeats Eliot Review, Journal of the Kafka Society of America, Journal of Speculative Philosophy, Journal of the History of Philosophy, International Studies in Philosophy and The American Journal of Semiotics, among other publications.
-He has published two books on modernism, namely, After Ontology: Literary Theory and Modernist Poetics (SUNY Press, 2001) and Material Difference: Modernism and the Allegories of Discourse (Amsterdam and New York: Rodopi Press, 2012).
-A third book, Alterity and Criticism: Tracing Time in Modern Literature (London: Rowman and Littlefield International, 2017), examines how temporal displacement impacts the representation of the self in modern texts, just as it foregrounds the possibility of world literature in our own time.
+Melaney has published more than 40 articles in the fields of literary criticism and modern philosophy.
+His work has appeared in New Literary History, Connecticut Review, Journal of the Kafka Society of America, Journal of Speculative Philosophy, Journal of the History of Philosophy, International Studies in Philosophy, and The American Journal of Semiotics, among other publications.
+He has published three books on modernism as a literary and philosophical concept: After Ontology: Literary Theory and Modernist Poetics (SUNY Press, 2001); Material Difference: Modernism and the Allegories of Discourse (Amsterdam and New York: Rodopi Press, 2012); and Alterity and Criticism: Tracing Time in Modern Literature (London and New York: Rowman and Littlefield International, 2017).

 Melaney has also published the book Figural Space: Semiotics and the Aesthetic Imaginary (London and New York: Rowman and Littlefield, 2021), which explores a new approach to literature in adopting Julia Kristeva’s semiotics as the starting point for reinterpreting Freud and Hegel.
 A major claim of the book is that Hegel can be read hermeneutically as an aesthetic thinker whose approach to time, language, and imagination needs to be revisited.
 The poetry of Spenser, Wordsworth, and Shelley, as well as the novels of Proust, Jean Rhys, and Kazuo Ishiguro are explored based on this special method.